Friday, October 19, 2012

 Megadeth - So Far, So Good...So What! - $2.00

 One I already have, but it was a nice-looking copy of the original unremastered version and the price was right.
-This is the one that never really resonated with me.
-I don't dislike this album, but it seems quite unspectacular compared to all of their other old material, and I never understood the widespread praise it received.
-The "Anarchy in the U.K." cover is definitely the best thing on here.
-Certainly least favorite of the Megadeth albums up to Countdown... (possibly Youthanasia too, depending on my mood).
+This album never really resonated with me at all.
+I'm not even a particularly big Megadeth fan, but this seems so lackluster compared to all of their other old material.
+Only two things I really like here.
+The cover of "Anarchy in the U.K." is great, and the way Dave venomously sings the "as long as there's a P.M.R.C." lines in "Hook in Mouth" is very striking (I'm not even into the song as a whole that much, although it's probably one of the better originals on the album).
+Certainly my least favorite of the Megadeth albums up to Countdown... (possibly Youthanasia too, depending on my mood).

 However, there was more to be had...